PrismLauncher/prismlauncher.org/src/wiki/getting-started/download-modpacks.md

 # Downloading Modpacks

-Similar to [Creating an Instance](../create-instance) downloading a modpack will use the same menu **Add Instance** or *right click > create instance* instead of just selecting your minecraft version you can instead use the side bar to select from:
+Similar to [creating an Instance](../create-instance), downloading a modpack can be done through the **Add Instance** menu.
+Or alternatively, *right click > create instance*
+You can now use the sidebar to the left of the window to choose from the following:

 * Import from zip
 * ATLauncher